timescale/docs.timescale.com-content/using-timescaledb/tooling.md

 # Tooling

 We’ve created several open-source tools to help users make the most out of their experience with TimescaleDB.
-While any tool that is part of the PostgreSQL ecosystem is compatible, the following tools are optimized for working with TimescaleDB.

 ## `timescaledb-tune` [](ts-tune)

-[`timescaledb-tune`][tstune] is a command-line tool that helps you tune and configure your PostgreSQL instances to leverage your existing hardware for better performance.
+[`timescaledb-tune`][tstune] is a command-line tool that helps you tune and configure your TimescaleDB/PostgreSQL instances to leverage your existing hardware for better performance.
 It accomplishes this by adjusting the settings to match your system's CPU, memory resources, and PostgreSQL version.

 `timescaledb-tune` is packaged along with our binary releases as a dependency, so if you installed one of our binary releases (including Docker), you should have access to the tool.
 Alternatively, with a standard Go environment, you can `go get` the repository to install it.